spedapalli/ml-ai-projects/lifesciences/gene-exp-4-tumor/README.md

 | Best Params | max_depth : None, min_samples_split : 5, n_estimators : 200 | eta : 0.4, max_depth : None, n_estimators': 50 |
 | Best Accuracy | 0.913068 | 0.948438 |

+XGBoost also outperforms in terms of execution time, which can be helpful if and when the dataset has large number of records.

 NOTE: All the scores are results obtained on `test` data, after the model was trained on `train` dataset.